 - Our Shark Lesson Plans introduce one of the most fascinating denizens of the deep.

-- A site full of sea shanties adds a dimension to ocean themes in music or social studies class.
+- Sea shanties add a dimension to ocean themes in music or social studies class.

 - If you’re sailing rather than swimming, Roger Halsham has a fun “reading scheme” — a way to keep track of the kids’ reading, with a clipper ship theme.
 Even if you don’t want to do the whole thing, I bet students will get a kick out of the “ship’s log” reading records.